dsfields/landlord/README.md

         - `isCollision`: _(required)_ a `Boolean` indicating whether or not the insert failed as a result of a key collision.

-        - `error`: _(optional)_ an error that occurred as a result of a failed insert.
+        - `err`: _(optional)_ an error that occurred as a result of a failed insert.
 This is only needed if the failure was not the result of a key collision.

   * `remove(keys, callback)`: performs a remove operation, which should succeed regardless if the key exists in the store or not.
 Parameters:

     + `keys`: _(required)_ an array or `Set` of keys to remove.

-    + `callback`: _(required)_ a standard Node.js callback function.
+    + `callback`: _(required)_ a standard Node.js callback function with the following parameters:

+      - `err`: _(required)_ an internal, catastrophic error that has occurred, otherwise `null` or `undefined`.
+A single failed remove operation should not result in this parameter having a value.

+      - `result`: _(optional)_ an object that summarizes the remove operation.
+The object should have the following keys:

+        - `succeeded`: _(required)_ an array of keys that were successfully removed.
+If a key did not exist when the remove was attempted, it should be counted as succeeded.

+        - `failed`: _(required)_ an array of keys that were not removed, and remain in the store.

   * `touch(keys, options, callback)`: extends the time-to-live for the provided keys.
 Parameters: